reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

   Sequential numbers are easy to guess.
 All you have to do as a client is to add or subtract from your own <code>tenantId</code>, modify the HTTP header, and voilá, you'll have access to another tenant's data.
   </p>
   <p>
-  Better use a UUID, as it's all but impossible to guess and people won't accidentally confuse one tenant ID with another.
-Better yet, verify that the logged-in user actually belongs to the specified tenant in each request.
+  Better use a UUID, as it's all but impossible to guess and people won't accidentally confuse one tenant ID with another. <strong>Better yet, verify that the logged-in user actually belongs to the specified tenant in each request.</strong>
   </p>
 </div>

-## Configuring A `DataSource` For Each Tenant
+## Configuring a `DataSource` For Each Tenant

 There are different possibilities to separate data for different tenants.
 We can